MailCheck-co/mailcheck.site/src/routes/blog/5-marketing-tasks-you-must-automate-asap/index.md

 ### Analytics

 In order to understand whether your marketing campaigns are worth the efforts, you need to see some return on investment.
 Gathering all data across multiple spreadsheets and trying to put them into a report to get some actionable insights is feasible but also time-consuming and no longer effective.
 There are many marketing tools that can automate the data collection and reporting and do the job for you.
-[Morphio](https://appsumo.com/products/morphio/) in the past and HawkeAI in the present day is a marketing tool that analyses your digital marketing performance, goals, advertising budgets, and audience behaviour, so you can have quick and easy access to the most critical information and understand how well your marketing campaign is performing.
+[Hawke.ai](https://hawke.ai/) in the present day is a marketing tool that analyses your digital marketing performance, goals, advertising budgets, and audience behaviour, so you can have quick and easy access to the most critical information and understand how well your marketing campaign is performing.

 ### Split testing